On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Decomposability and injectiveness

 \begin{rem} As noted in \cite{MR3974961} the natural morphism $(X,r) \rightarrow \textup{Inj}(X,r)$ factors into the natural morphisms $(X,r) \rightarrow \textup{BQ}(X,r)\rightarrow \textup{Inj}(X,r)$. \end{rem}

-This allows to show that decomposability is invariant under taking the associated biquandle.
-This is crucial for the remainder of the paper, as the techniques will require to work with biquandles and the following result shows that it is sufficient to consider exactly those.
+This will allow us to show that decomposability is invariant under passage to the associated biquandle.
+This is crucial for the remainder of the paper, since our techniques require working with biquandles; the next result shows that no generality is lost by doing so.